What Are the Best Sites for Royalty-Free Photos & Images?

 Adobe Stock

-Adobe Stock is a website service that operates much like Shutterstock, meaning you can download high-quality, royalty-free photos and images for a fee.
-The website used to be called Fotolia, and it was an erstwhile repository of high-quality stock photos that were available at a more affordable price during its heyday.
-All the photos from Fotolia were migrated to the Adobe Stock platform, and then many more images were added to the collection.
+You also might know Adobe Stock by its previous name: Fotolia.
+Back then, it was a repository of high-quality stock photos available at a more affordable price.
+All the photos from Fotolia were migrated to the Adobe Stock platform, and many more have since been added to the collection.

 iStock by Getty Images